Umut Tohumcu

-Umut Deger Tohumcu (born 11 August 2004) is a German professional footballer who plays as a midfielder for Bundesliga club TSG Hoffenheim.
+Umut Deger Tohumcu (born 11 August 2004) is a German professional footballer who plays as a midfielder for Austrian Bundesliga club Red Bull Salzburg, on loan from club TSG Hoffenheim.

 Career

 Tohumcu is a youth product of the academies of Offenburger FV, SC Freiburg and TSG Hoffenheim.
 At 14, he received some attention when he was a ballboy at Hoffenheim, as he quickly threw the ball to Andrej Kramarić who then scored a against Bayern Munich in a win on 9 September 2017.
 He made his professional debut with Hoffenheim in a 5–1 Bundesliga loss to Borussia Mönchengladbach on 14 May 2022, coming on as a late substite in the 86th minute.

+On 2 January 2026, Tohumcu was loaned by 2.
+Bundesliga club Holstein Kiel.

+On 14 August 2026, Tohumcu was loaned to Red Bull Salzburg.

 International career

 Born in Germany, Tohumcu is of Turkish descent.
 Tohumcu is a youth international for Germany, having represented the Germany U15s, 16s, U17s, and U18s.